Candy Canes: History, Lore, Recipes, and More!

 The Real Story of Candy Canes

-Today, candy canes can come in many colors and flavors, from traditional peppermint to fruit-flavored, chocolate, and more.
-The following is a recipe to make your own candy canes at home, plus a few recipes using candy canes:
+In the present-day, candy canes come in a medley of colors and flavors, from the classic peppermint to fruity, chocolate, and beyond.
+Below is a recipe to create your own candy canes at home, along with a few other recipes featuring these festive treats:

 Candy cane - Design